 But Agent Solace never did things just for generosity – that would be a waste of time and dangerous to her cover.
 Time was important, to say the least, in battle.
 She wanted more medical training.
 After all, if reincarnation was happening (a theory she still disdained but to which she had figured out no alternative), she needed to know every medical cure in the book, and all the ones up the experienced nurses' sleeves, before they would show her such an important and difficult skill.
 She bade her time, still unsure of what evidence she could bring home that would be good enough to make up for a wasted mission and give her permission for her own operation.

 Selle woke up to loud noises and the scurrying of many pairs of feet across the hallway.
 She waited, recognizing the familiar noises as preparations for a trench battle.
-Nothing to be immediately afraid of, but of course the problems would soon mount once the traditional preparation was done and it was time to emphasize winning over tradition.
+Nothing to be immediately afraid of, but of course the problems would soon mount.
 Her pupils, however, were still shocked by the littlest changes outside, hardly daring to look outside but simultaneously feeling like they had to look so they would be prepared.
 But how do you prepare for something you can't predict?

 ."What's going on?" three of them stammered at once, at least a dozen more mute behind them.

 ."Preparing for battle, girls.
 Get some sleep while you can because as soon as it starts we need everyone.".